 Complainant submitted its original Complaint in English.
-In its amended Complaint, Complainant submitted a request that the language of the proceeding should be English.
+In its Complaint and amended Complaint, Complainant submitted a request that the language of the proceeding should be English.
 According to the information received from the Registrar, the language of the Registration Agreement for the Domain Name is Chinese.

 Complainant asserts that the Domain Name is registered in Latin characters, with Complainant's mark in combination with an English word/suffix.
+Complainant also contends that Respondent has registered several other domain names that comprises generic or descriptive English words.
+In addition, Complainant indicates that it sent Respondent a cease and desist notice, but did not receive a response nor attempts from Respondent to inform Complainant of Respondent's inability to understand the notice.
 Complainant also contends that holding the proceeding in Chinese would cause undue delay, considerable expense, unfair disadvantage and burden on Complainant as well as the dispensation of the current matter.